BuggyOrg/library-fileserver/README_template.md

 # REST API

-The REST API is defined in the swagger specification [spec/swagger.yaml](spec/swagger.yaml).
+The REST API is defined in the [swagger specification](https://buggyorg.github.io/library-fileserver/).
 A short overview over the commands: